kan88/kan88/README.md

 I am Evgeny from Moscow
 I work as a fullstack developer in FKU Nalog-Service FNS of Russia

-Glad to see 🔭
+Glad to see you🔭

-As a developer I worked only two years, before it I worked in Marketing and Sales at International companies as Henkel, Rockwool, Otis, Mirka, AB Inbev.
-Now I am working on the one big commercial project, it is a corporate portal with a different servises as News, Telephone book, Travel Booking etc...

-My actually stack is a front-end, but a little bit I know also in back-end.

-Bellow you can see my some of my projects without NDA
+Bellow you can see my some of my commercial and pet projects without NDA

 https://vercel-reutov-9a12-g2itxkdux-kan88.vercel.app/ <br>
 https://cute-crostata-7f802d.netlify.app/ <br>